JonathanVaughan/project/README.md

 This was my first draft of my ERD which shows the relationships and the cloumns of my SQL database.
 The original plan was to have it setup so that the Stock table would have a quantity with the number of pizzas in stock which would display a message if there was no stock remaining and a price per pizza function which would display the total cost of the order based on how many of that particular pizza was placed in the Orders section.
 ![](Documents/erd1.png)
-During development my entity relationship diagram changed due to time constraints some of the features I talked about above i was unable to implement so changes to models had to be made and adapted so the project could be completed in time.
+During development my entity relationship diagram changed due to time constraints some of the features I talked about above I was unable to implement so changes to models had to be made and adapted so the project could be completed in time.
 (Current version of ERD displayed below)
 ![](Documents/erd2.png)

 ## Risk Assesment
-In my risk assesment I identified some potential risks for the creation of my project and likeliness of this happening as you can see below i ranked the impact of that risk from 1 being slightly problematic and 3 being a very problematic risk, and the likelihood of that risk occuring from 1 being unlikely and 3 being very likely.
+In my risk assesment I identified some potential risks for the creation of my project and likeliness of this happening as you can see below I ranked the impact of that risk from 1 being slightly problematic and 3 being a very problematic risk, and the likelihood of that risk occuring from 1 being unlikely and 3 being very likely.
 Shown below is my risk assesment
 ![](Documents/Riskassesment.PNG)
 #### Revisited Risk Assesment
 ![](Documents/UpdatedRisk.PNG)

 ## Design
-Shown below is each page of my website given more time i would like to focus more on the styling and layout of the website.
+Shown below is each page of my website given more time I would like to focus more on the styling and layout of the website.
 ### Home Page
 Shown below is my home page this page is setup to display placed orders with entered information.
 It also allows the delivery status to be updated and the order to be deleted.
 ![](Documents/Home.PNG)